manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 `componentDidUpdate()` forms the last method of the update cycle.
 It is called after `getDerivedStateFromProps()` has derived the new props, `shouldComponentUpdate()` has returned `true` and after `getSnapshotBeforeUpdate()` has created the last snapshot of the latest condition of the DOM.

-The method receives the **last props** as well as the **last state** - meaning the last props and last state just before the component was updated.
+The method receives the **last props** as well as the **last state** — meaning the last props and last state just before the component was updated.
 If the component contains a `getSnapshotBeforeUpdate()` method, its return value will be passed as a third parameter.

-Similarly to `componentDidMount()`, `componentDidUpdate()` is also resolved from the "inside to the outside".
+Similar to `componentDidMount()`, `componentDidUpdate()` is also resolved from the "inside to the outside".
 First, the `componentDidMount()` methods of the child components are called, then those of the parents. `componentDidUpdate()` is the perfect place to trigger side effects, for example starting XHRs if certain properties of the components have changed.
 This can easily be checked with a simple comparison between the current props and the last props \(which we have received as a parameter\) or the current state and the last state.

 It is safe to access the **current DOM** during this method as React will have applied all the changes resulting from modified JSX in the `render()` method.

 And with `componentDidUpdate()` the **update cycle** has also come to a finish.
-While the **mounting cycle** is only ever run once, namely when the component **first** renders, the update cycle can be triggered an infinite amount times: as soon as the component changes its state or receives new props.
+While the **mounting cycle** is only ever run once, namely when the component **first** renders, the update cycle can be triggered an infinite number of times: as soon as the component changes its state or receives new props.

 #### `componentWillUnmount()`